-The best way to bake them is in 90 seconds in the microwave, but you can also bake the recipe in an oven ramekin at 180C (350F) for 10 minutes.
+The best way to bake them is in 90 seconds in the microwave, but you can also bake the recipe in an oven ramekin at 350°F (180°C) for 10 minutes.

 This low-carb English muffin recipe is a straightforward 1-bowl recipe using only 6 ingredients.